 Mango with Chili Lime Salt

 This recipe for seasoned mango knocks it out of the park.
 For all of you mango lovers, you have to try this!
-Fresh mango, chili powder, lime zest, lime juice, and big flaky salt turn a Kent mango into a Spectacular mango!
+Fresh mango, chili powder, limes, and big flaky salt turn a Kent mango into a Spectacular mango!

 Mango Pico de Gallo